ClickHouse/NoiSQL/README.md

 ### Distortion

-Distortion alters the signal in various ways, to make it sound less boring.
+Distortion alters the signal in various ways to make it sound less boring.

-The most harsh distortion amplifies the signal, then clips what's above the range.
+The harshest distortion - clipping - amplifies the signal, then clips what's above the range.
-It adds higher harmonics, and makes sound more metallic, and makes sine waves more square.
+It adds higher harmonics and makes sound more metallic, and makes sine waves more square.
 ```
 , (x, amount) -> clamp(x * amount) AS clipping
 ```

-For a milder version, it makes sense to apply `pow` function, such as square root to the `[-1, 1]` signal:
+For a milder version, it makes sense to apply the `pow` function, such as square root to the `[-1, 1]` signal:
 ```
 , (x, amount) -> clamp(x > 0 ? pow(x, amount) : -pow(-x, amount)) AS power_distortion
 ```

 We can reduce the number of bits in the values of the signal, making it more coarse.
-It adds some sort of noise, making it sound worn-out.
+It adds some sort of noise, making it sound worn out.
 ```
 , (x, amount) -> round(x * exp2(amount)) / exp2(amount) AS bitcrush
 ```